theheking/intro-to-command-line-hpc/practical_overview/5_Redirection.md

 If you notice a mistake that is going to prevent your loop for executing correctly.

-Note that we are using `>>` to append the text to our `seq_info.txt` file.
+Note that we use `>>` to append the text to our `seq_info.txt` file.
 If we used `>`, the `seq_info.txt` file would be rewritten every time the loop iterates, so it would only have text from the last variable used.
 Instead, `>>` adds to the end of the file.

 Using Basename in for loops
 ---------------------------

-Basename is a function in UNIX that is helpful for removing a uniform part of a name from a list of files.
-In this case, we will use basename to remove the `.fastq` extension from the files that we’ve been working with.
+Basename is a function in UNIX that helps remove a uniform part of a name from a list of files.
+In this case, we will use basename to remove the `.fastq` extension from the files we’ve been working with.

     $ basename SRR2589044_1.fastq .fastq

-We see that this returns just the SRR accession, and no longer has the .fastq file extension on it.
+We see that this returns only the SRR accession and no longer has the .fastq file extension.

     SRR2589044_1